It’s fascinating to see how people interpret questions based on their emotions, ideas, and beliefs.

 Proverbs 15:19 The way of the slothful man is as an hedge of thorns: but the way of the righteous is made plain.

-The hedge that surrounded Job was the path of righteousness that God had imparted upon him through His instruction, teaching Job what was expected of him.
+The hedge that encircled Job symbolized the path of righteousness that God had bestowed upon him through His guidance and teachings.
+God imparted to Job the expectations and responsibilities that were expected of him.

 Hosea and Micah convey the message that a hedge is constructed using sharp briars, a natural growth that serves as a protective barrier for a vineyard.